Acle History, Family Crest & Coats of Arms

 Some of the family were found in Whitworth, Durham in early years.
 "According to the Boldon book, this manor was held by Thomas de Acley, by the service of a quarter of a knight's fee."

 Early History of the Acle family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Acle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Acle research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Acle History in all our PDF Extended History products and printed products wherever possible.

 Acle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Acle are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Acle include: Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.

 Early Notables of the Acle family (pre 1700)